littleosbook/littleosbook/segmentation.md

 base address of the segment, and the resulting linear address is checked against the segment's limit - see the figure below.
 If everything works out fine, (including access-right checks ignored for now), the results is a _linear address_.
-If paging is disabled (see the chapter on [paging](#paging)), this linear address space is mapped 1:1 on the _physical address_ space, and the physical memory can be accessed.
+If paging is disabled (paging is described in the chapter ["Paging"](#paging)), this linear address space is mapped 1:1 on the _physical address_ space, and the physical memory can be accessed.

 ![Translation of logical addresses to linear addresses.
 ](images/intel_3_5_logical_to_linear.png)